Programming & Events – UW Graduate School Skip to content

 Programming & Events

-The Graduate School and GSEE provide ways for Black, Latinx, Native American and Pacific Islander students to connect, to foster community and a sense of belonging in graduate school.
+The Graduate School and GSEE provide ways for graduate students impacted by racism and its intersections* to connect, to foster community and a sense of belonging in graduate school.
 Here is a list of the ongoing and periodic events and resources.

 See the Complete GSEE/Equity & Justice Events Calendar